wdbm/InfoPeace/README.md

 Obviously, stop fascism and disinformation, but above all: *have fun!* ;)

-(But actually seriously fascism has irreparably damaged civilisation.
-Oppose its roots in contemporary political ideologies, oppose its growth through disinformation and lies, and, if necessary, chop it down it with force.)
+Fascism has irreparably damaged civilisation.
+Oppose its roots in contemporary political ideologies, oppose its growth through disinformation and lies, and, if necessary, chop it down it with force.